Vendetta-Team/discord-music-bot/ReadMe.md

-This project is Alpha version
+This project is Beta version

-Project Status : in progress
+Project Status : in normal operation